JCUA IS hiring!

 - Serve as an ambassador and public spokesperson for JCUA in Jewish community settings and in the larger community.

-- Assist with JCUA programming when needed/requested.
+- Assist with JCUA programming and events when needed/requested.

 - Commitment to team-building and effective communication with colleagues.